Logistics: Logistics activities

 Logistical activities can be divided into three main areas: order processing, inventory management, and freight transportation.
 Modern freight transportation relies heavily on fleet management to improve efficiency and safety.
 Traditionally, order processing was a time-consuming activity, but with new technologies such as bar code scanning and computers, the availability of stocks can be checked in real time.
 The purpose of having an inventory is to reduce the overall logistical cost while improving service to customers.
 Having a stockpile of finished goods beforehand can reduce the frequency of transportation and cope with the randomness of customer demands.
 However, maintaining an inventory requires capital investment and maintaining a warehouse.
 Freight transportation is a central part of logistics and allows access to broad markets.
 Transportation policies and warehouse management are closely intertwined.

 The rise of e-commerce has led to the development of "e-logistics".
-Compared to traditional logistics, e-logistics handles parcels valued at less than a hundred US dollars to customers scattered at various destinations worldwide.
-In e-logistics, customers' demands come in waves when compared to traditional logistics, where the demand is consistent.
+Compared to traditional logistics, e-logistics handles parcels valued at less than a hundred US dollars and delivers them to customers scattered across various destinations worldwide.
+In e-logistics, customer demand tends to come in waves, unlike in traditional logistics, where demand is more consistent.

-Inbound logistics is one of the primary logistics processes concentrating on purchasing and arranging the inbound movement of materials, parts, or unfinished inventory from suppliers to manufacturing or assembly plants, warehouses, or retail stores.
+Inbound logistics is one of the primary logistics processes, focusing on the purchasing and arrangement of the inbound movement of materials, parts, or unfinished inventory from suppliers to manufacturing or assembly plants, warehouses, or retail stores.

 Outbound logistics is the process related to the storage and movement of the final product.
 The related information flows from the end of the production line to the end user.

 Given the services performed by logisticians, the main fields of logistics can be broken down as follows: